Harsh! How do you make money from your blog?

 - On-page SEO optimization techniques for non-technical users

 Marketing & promotional skills:

 If you are writing content but are not promoting it, it’s like throwing a party in the middle of the jungle, without inviting anyone.
-You need to learn how to promote your blog, how to promote your blog posts after publishing them, how to market your blog as a brand, and how to market yourself as an authority.
+You need to learn how to promote your blog, How To Promote Your Blog (12+ Actionable Blog Promotion Techniques), how to market your blog as a brand, and how to market yourself as an authority.
 These skills take time to acquire and develop, but as soon as you start thinking about them, you have started the process of developing these skills.

 Blog business plan: